Procedure for Reporting Accidents with University-owned Vehicles

 1. The Highway Traffic Act requires that all accidents, where injury to person(s) is involved, must be reported to the police within 24 hours.
 (R.C.M.P. or R.N.C. have headquarters in all areas of the Province in their respective areas of jurisdiction).
 Also, accidents where combined damages to vehicles exceed $1,000.00 plus taxes must be reported to the respective police force.

-2. Any accident involving a University vehicle, regardless of the dollar value of repair, must be reported to the Director of Financial and Administrative Services via the Procurement Officer.
+2. Any accident involving a University vehicle, regardless of the dollar value of repair, must be reported to the Chief Risk Officer and the Director of Financial and Administrative Services via the Procurement Officer.

 3. The Procurement Officer must immediately be advised of an accident in order that he may advise and assist with accident reports, inspection of the vehicle, establishing cost of damages, and obtaining repair estimates.